-LIHEAP funds should never be sent to customers or to the county assistance office.
+LIHEAP funds should never be sent to customers or to the County Assistance Office.

 There are many circumstances in which a LIHEAP vendor may receive funds that will need to be returned to DHS.
 Some examples are:

 Vendors who have received LIHEAP funds in error or who have received money for households who are no longer customers must always return the money to DHS accompanied by a LIHEAP Program Refund Form.
 DHS will assess and redistribute the funds, as appropriate.
-Complete and print the LIHEAP Program Refund form with your customer’s individual number (recorded on the LIHEAP Payment Voucher) and send it along with a check payable to the Commonwealth of Pennsylvania to the address printed on the form:
+Complete and print this user-friendly LIHEAP Program Refund form with your customer’s individual number (recorded on the LIHEAP Payment Voucher) and send it along with a check payable to the Commonwealth of Pennsylvania to the address printed on the form:

 Direct Questions about this process to the LIHEAP Vendor Helpline: 1-877-537-9517